volodicd/feel.io/README.md

 Although, there was a traditional way to detect emotions, like the Gabor filter[1] with the classification, after the CNN[2] implementation, which was more efficient I cannot call it a classical method nowadays.
 Therefore, I can classify my project either as “Bring your own method” or “Beat the classics”.
 Despite this, it is worth noting that I will still consider the main goal as “Bring your own method”, but also will compare it to the “traditional” one in the end.

 **Datasets**\
 Several datasets will be used for training, as multiple sources will be used.
-List is not completed yet, as I’m still thinking about ways to combine several different datasets.
+The list is not completed yet, as I’m still thinking about ways to combine several different datasets.
+Most probably such datasets would be used for image processing:
+“FER2013”, “Google Facial Expression Comparison Dataset”.
+Also, I will try to get AffectNet dataset.
+Almost all of these datasets combine photos and emotion descriptions for them.
+Some of them already have normalized numbered representations of images, but as several datasets would be combined, normalization would be necessary.\
+For sound processing “RAVDESS” dataset will be used.
+This dataset contains sound files, and the name of the file contains data about emotion.\
+Datasets part will be updating, as datasets could be changed during processing.

 **Developing process**\
 To develop such an app multimodal approach will be utilized, which will combine facial expression recognitions with sound ones and give an output depending on those factors.